jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) the applicant must first, within 30 working days after receiving the notice, surrender or repay to the Crown holding account specified in the notice the number of units specified in the notice; and
   (c) if the units are not surrendered or repaid in accordance with paragraph (b), then the application will be declined.
 (3) The units referred to in subsection (2) must be the same number of units that have been allocated and transferred under the pre-1990 forest land allocation plan in relation to the land concerned.
-(4) The EPA must,—
+(4) The EPA must—
   (a) accept the application and declare the area concerned to be exempt land if, by the expiry of the 30 days, the units have been surrendered or repaid; or
   (b) decline the application if, by the expiry of the 30 days, the units have not been surrendered or repaid.
 (5) To avoid doubt,—
-  (a) section 183 (as amended by the Climate Change Response (Emissions Trading and Other Matters) Amendment Act 2012) otherwise applies to an application permitted by this section, but subject to the modifications made by this section; and
+  (a) section 180B otherwise applies to an application permitted by this section, but subject to the modifications made by this section; and
   (b) if an application is granted and an area is declared to be exempt land, the entitlement to units under the pre-1990 forest land allocation plan in respect of the land is cancelled.

-### 183B Applications for exemption for some Maori land or land with 10 or more owners
+### 180D Applications for exemption for some Maori land or land with 10 or more owners
 (1) This section applies to an area of pre-1990 forest land that— (a) is less than 50 hectares; and
   (b) on 1 September 2007,—